Sego-Mich/group_one_phase_two_project/README.md

 7. Release Timing: Average ratings peaked in recent years, suggesting growing audience satisfaction with newer movies.

 ## Recommendations
-1. Focus on Action and Comedy Genres: Prioritize these genres for future productions as they are the most lucrative and widely appreciated.
+1. Prioritize Action and Comedy genres for future productions, as they have proven to be the most lucrative and widely appreciated.
-2. Collaborate with Top Directors and Writers: Partner with highly rated directors (e.g., Steven Spielberg, Clint Eastwood) and writers (e.g., Woody Allen) to enhance critical reception.
+2. Partner with top-rated directors (e.g., Steven Spielberg, Clint Eastwood) and writers (e.g., Woody Allen) to enhance critical and audience reception.
-3. Optimize Runtimes: Align runtimes with audience preferences; longer runtimes work better for Action and Adventure movies, while shorter runtimes suit genres like Animation.
+3. Optimize movie runtimes based on audience preferences; longer runtimes for Action and Adventure, and shorter runtimes for genres like Animation.
-4. Invest in Universal Pictures for Distribution: Leverage their proven track record in generating high ratings.
+4. Leverage Universal Pictures for distribution due to their strong track record in generating high ratings.
-5. Release Timing: Continue to capitalize on recent years' success by studying factors driving improved ratings and aligning release dates with peak audience periods.
+6. Align release dates with peak audience periods by studying factors driving improved ratings in recent years.
-6. Budget Allocation: Strategically invest higher budgets in Comedy and Drama projects to maximize returns.
+7. Allocate higher budgets strategically to Comedy and Drama projects to maximize financial returns.